-- Going over your options: If there is any less drastic way to improve your finances, your lawyer may be able to find it.
-If not, they can figure out which type of bankruptcy best fits your situation.
+- Going over your options: If there is any less drastic way to improve your finances, our team may be able to find it.
+If not, we can figure out which type of bankruptcy best fits your situation.

 - Submitting paperwork: As mentioned before, bankruptcy proceedings involve a lot of forms and documents.
-A lawyer can help you figure out what to submit and make sure it gets to the right place before the deadline.
+Our lawyers will help you figure out what to submit and make sure it gets to the right place before the deadline.

 - Handling disputes: Some bankruptcy cases are more straightforward than others.
-If disagreements arise in your case, a lawyer may be able to sort them out in the way that is best for you.
+If disagreements arise in your case, we may be able to sort them out for you.

-- Demystifying the process: Your lawyer will help you make important decisions by updating you about progress in your case and explaining why they are doing what they are doing.
+- Demystifying the process: Our attorneys will help you make important decisions by updating you about the progress in your case and explaining what actions they are taking and why.

 Call Us Today for a Free Bankruptcy Consultation